P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-3/README.md

  *
  * There have been some changes to fit the specific project/scope of this rover
  * This code controls two motors and a servo to control a vehicle
- * The servo is cordinated with the motors for turning
+ * The servo is coordinated with the motors for turning
  *
- * Many of the values may need modified to work with your own project */
+ * Many of the values may need to be modified to work with your project */

 #include <Servo.h>